crgnam-research/m2docs/README.md

 For an example, refer to `generateDocs.m` in the root directory of this project.
 This is the script which auto generates the documentation for this project.

 ### Hosting on GitHub Pages:
-Simply [turn on giithub pages](https://guides.github.com/features/pages/), select a theme, create an `index.md` file, and create a link to whatever the base markdown file thats been generated is named (typically `docs.md`).
+Simply turn on [GitHub Pages](https://guides.github.com/features/pages/), select a theme, create an `index.md` file, and create a link to whatever the base markdown file thats been generated is named (typically `docs.md`).
 Thats it!
 Your MATLAB documentation will be hosted in an easy to navigate website!

 ### Tips when hosting on GitHub Pages: